-The time-series X(t) of metrics with different units and different mean magnitudes can be compared after their normalisation by their respective climatological value of the 1979-2018 period (denoted X).
-Results are shown in Fig. 3 for ERA5 reanalysis, 215 including the normalized time-series of stream-function (ψ) metrics (1)-(4) and (7), velocity-potential (Φ) metrics (5), pressure-velocity (ω) metrics (6), water vapour transport metric (8), and the unbalanced energy metric (9).
-Figure 4 and Table 1 present the trends of the normalized time-series, i.e. the relative trends (∂X/∂t)/X in percentages per year, whereas Fig. 5 shows the correlations between the time-series of HC strength derived from different metrics.
+The time series X(t) of metrics with different units and different mean magnitudes can be compared after their normalization by their respective climatological value of the 1979-2018 period (denoted \overline{X}).
+Results are shown in Fig. 3 for ERA5 reanalysis, including the normalized time series of stream function (ψ) metrics (1)-(4) and (7), velocitypotential (Φ) metric (5), pressure-velocity (ω) metric (6), water vapour transport metric (8), and the unbalanced energy metric (9).
+Figure 4 and Table 1 present the trends in the normalized time series, i.e. the relative trends ($\partial X/\partial t$)/ \overline{X} in percentages per year, whereas Fig. 5 shows the correlations between the time series of HC strength derived from different metrics.